 Nicotine skin patches: This over-the-counter option works best when used for eight weeks.
 During this time, affix the small, bandage-like patch on a different area of your skin (above the waist, but below your neck) each day so that you can receive a steady dose of nicotine over 24 hours.
 Over the course of your treatment, you’ll use patches with lower and lower levels of nicotine.
 Which strength patch you start with (there are several) depends on how much you smoke.
 But if you light up fewer than five times a day, even the weakest patch may be too potent for your needs.
 Those with sensitive skin or a dermatological disorder, such as psoriasis or eczema, should be aware that patches may cause irritation.

-Nicotine inhalers: This prescription-only device consists of a plastic holder containing a nicotine cartridge; many like that it gives them something not only to put in their mouth, but hold.
+Nicotine inhalers: This prescription-only device, which is different from an e-cigarette, consists of a plastic holder containing a nicotine cartridge; many like that it gives them something not only to put in their mouth, but hold.
 ‘Puff’ on the inhaler like you would a cigarette to receive about 4 mg of nicotine over 80 inhalations; you’ll go through anywhere from six to 16 cartridges per day, depending on your smoking history.
 The recommended dosage decreases during your last three months of treatment, which is not to exceed six months.
 Side effects can be similar to smoking cigarettes, including throat and mouth irritation, coughing and stuffy nose.

 Nicotine nasal spray: You can use this spray for quick relief from cravings.
 It requires a prescription and is best if you’re experiencing severe withdrawal symptoms, or battling a pack-a-day or more habit.
 The initial dosage is one to two sprays in each nostril every hour, but may be increased as needed; aim for a minimum of eight doses, but no more than 40, each day.
 Nicotine nasal sprays are typically used for three to six months.
 You may experience nasal irritation, stuffy nose or even changes in sense of taste and smell with use.